 We rely on a combination of copyright, trademark, patent and trade secret laws, non-disclosure agreements and other confidentiality procedures and contractual provisions to establish, protect and maintain our proprietary intellectual property and technology and other confidential information.
 Certain of these technologies, especially TPPL technology, are important to our business and are not protected by patents.
-Despite our efforts to protect our proprietary intellectual property and technology or otherwise obtain and use our intellectual property and proprietary technologies.
+Despite our efforts to protect our proprietary intellectual property and technology and other confidential information, unauthorized parties may attempt to copy or otherwise obtain and use our intellectual property and proprietary technologies.